stkchp/pxtnplay/README.md

 ## Overview

-pxtone collage(.ptcol) player for linux or MacOSX.
+pxtone collage(.ptcol) player for linux or MacOS.

 ## Description